How Weak Naira Affects Your Income, Assets, Finances

 This appears flexible for investors as the firm’s array of investment products are designed to suit investors various needs.

 Stanbic IBTC Dollar Fund (SIDF) was launched in January 2017.
-The Fund invests a minimum of 70% of its portfolio in high quality Eurobonds, maximum of 25% in short term USD deposits and a maximum of 10% in USD equities and for 180 days minimum holding period.
+The Fund invests a minimum of 70% of its portfolio in high-quality Eurobonds, a maximum of 25% in short term USD deposits and a maximum of 10% in USD equities and for 180 days minimum holding period.

 The fund risk profile is “moderately conservative and the expense ratio is 1.5% – That is how much of the fund is used for administrative expenses.
 This fund can be used to secure a loan with Stanbic IBTC Bank.